 The project is supported by an Australian Research Council Discovery project grant from 2017–2019, and is a collaboration between Macquarie University and the University of Heidelberg.

-In these pages you can learn about the project, its goals, our team, the workshops and seminars we have planned, see a gallery of examples of forged papyri and related material, and learn about our publications in progress and related projects taking place elsewhere.
-Contact us at email@example.com to provide feedback on this website, report fake papyri, or for any other reason.
+In these pages you can learn about the project, its goals, our team, the workshops and seminars held by he project, see a gallery of examples of forged papyri and related material, see the working list of forged papyri and learn about our publications in progress and related projects taking place elsewhere.
+Contact us at firstname.lastname@example.org to provide feedback on this website, report fake papyri, or for any other reason.